Lightning re-sign F Patrick Maroon, D Luke Schenn

-TAMPA, Fla.
-(AP) — The Tampa Bay Lightning re-signed two depth players from their Stanley Cup-winning team on Thursday, bringing back forward Patrick Maroon and defenseman Luke Schenn.
+Even though the realities of a salary cap prevented the Tampa Bay Lightning from keeping their entire Stanley Cup-winning team together, they were able to bring back two key depth players who helped make it happen.

-Maroon signed a two-year deal worth $1.8 million, while Schenn gets $900,000 for next season.
-Maroon and Schenn were among the newcomers who helped put the Lightning over the top after several years of playoff heartbreak.
+Tampa Bay re-signed forward Patrick Maroon to a $1.8 million, two-year contract and defenceman Luke Schenn for $900,000 for next season Thursday.
+Maroon and Schenn were among the newcomers who helped put the Lightning over the top after several years of playoff heartbreak, adding some grit and experience to a talented core.

+“I think you need a good mixture of speed and also that kind of grit and physicality,” Schenn said by phone.
+“Games are tough.
+They’re grinding in the playoffs, and if you can not get pushed around and even kind of lead the push a little bit, then I think that’s a huge benefit.”

-Maroon became the only back-to-back Cup champion in 2019 and 2020 after winning it with his hometown St. Louis Blues the previous season.
-He's just the eighth player in NHL history to win the Cup in consecutive seasons with different teams and the first to do so in back-to-back years since Claude Lemieux in the mid-1990s.
+Maroon became the only back-to-back Cup champion in 2019 and 2020 after winning it with his hometown St. Louis Blues the previous season alongside Luke's brother, Brayden.
+Maroon is just the eighth player in NHL history to win the Cup in consecutive seasons with different teams and the first to do so in back-to-back years since Claude Lemieux in the mid-1990s.

+“I thought last year was something else, but this year was something special," Maroon said.
+“I’ve been fortunate enough to be on so many good hockey teams, and to go back to back, most people don’t get the chance to play in a Stanley Cup Finals, I got to do it back to back and win.”

 The 32-year-old put up six points in the playoffs, including an assist on Blake Coleman's goal in Game 6 of the Final against Dallas, which was the Cup clincher.
 Maroon had 23 points in the regular season for Tampa Bay and has 229 over his NHL career.